xerocross/we-assert-proof/README.md

 import WeAssert from "we-assert";
 var we = WeAssert.build();
 ```
 Here ``we`` is not a singleton.
-You can build as many as you want, and they all have independent namespacing.
+You can build as many as you want, and each has its own scope and each can be configured independently.

 The most basic usage is the `that(statement, message)` function.
 For example
 ```